freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Features

 \subsubsection{Angular Separation}

-The \texttt{AngularSeparation} class provides a simple way to characterize typical particle orientations in a system.
-Orientations can be compared to a reference set of orientations (one for each particle) or a single reference value, yielding a scalar value describing orientational order relative to the reference input.
-The method accounts for symmetry by accepting an array of equivalent quaternions corresponding to all symmetry-preserving operations in the rotation group of interest.
+The \texttt{AngularSeparation} classes provide a way to characterize typical particle orientations in a system.
+The \texttt{AngularSeparationGlobal} class allows comparison of particle orientations to a set of reference orientations, which can be used to characterize orientational order relative to the reference input.
 This metric can be used as an order parameter for measuring orientational disorder in plastic crystals, which exhibit translational order and orientational disorder \cite{Karas2019}.
+Alternatively, the \texttt{AngularSeparationNeighbor} computes minimum separation angles between neighboring particles, allowing a more fine-grained analysis of the orientational ordering in local motifs.
+Both of these methods account for symmetry by accepting an array of equivalent quaternions corresponding to all symmetry-preserving transformations of the particle (i.e. the particle's point group).